nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

  * _remote_: Optional configuration if the App is accessed remotely
    * _resourcesRoot_: The root path for App resources such as JavaScript files and images
    * _ssrInitialHtmlPath_: The optional path to a route that renders the initial HTML
+ * _defaultConfig_: The default config that can be overwritten in the Mashroom config file
+    * _title_: Optional human-readable title of the App.
+Can be a string or an object with translations.
+    * _category_: An optional category to group the Apps in the Admin App
+    * _tags_: An optional list of tags that can also be used in the search (in the Admin App)
+    * _defaultRestrictViewToRoles_: Optional default list of roles that have the VIEW permission if not set via Admin App.
+     Use this to prevent that an App can just be loaded via JS API (dynamically) by any user, even an anonymous one.
+    * _rolePermissions_: Optional mapping between App specific permissions and roles.
+This corresponds to the permission object passed with the user information to the App.
     * _caching_: Optional caching configuration
         * _ssrHtml_: Optional SSR caching configuration (Default: same-config-and-user)
     * _editor_: Optional custom editor configuration that should be used for the appConfig in the Admin UI
         * _editorPortalApp_: The name of the Portal App that should be used to edit the appConfig of this App
         * _position_: Optional hint where to launch the editor.
 Possible values: in-place, sidebar.
 (Default: in-place)
         * _appConfig_: The optional appConfig the editor App should be launched with (Default: {})
- * _defaultConfig_: The default config that can be overwritten in the Mashroom config file
-   * _defaultRestrictViewToRoles_: Optional default list of roles that have the VIEW permission if not set via Admin App.
-     Use this to prevent that an App can just be loaded via JS API (dynamically) by any user, even an anonymous one.
-   * _rolePermissions_: Optional mapping between App specific permissions and roles.
-This corresponds to the permission object passed with the user information to the App.
     * _proxies_: Defines proxies to access the App's backend (HTTP or WebSocket)
         * _targetUri_: The API target URI
         * _sendPermissionsHeader_: Optional.
 Add the header _X-USER-PERMISSIONS_ with a comma separated list of permissions calculated from _rolePermissions_ (Default: false)
         * _restrictToRoles_: Optional list of roles that are permitted to access the proxy.
            The difference to using ACL rules to restrict the access to an API is that not even the _Administrator_ role can access the proxy if this property is set.
 You can use this to protect sensitive data only a small group of users is allowed to access.
     * _metaInfo_: Optional meta info that could be used to lookup for Apps with specific features or capabilities
     * _appConfig_: The default configuration that will be passed to the App.
 Can be adapted in the Admin App.

 The _clientBootstrap_ is in this case a global function that starts the App within the given host element.
 Here for example a React app: